ellysh/video-game-bots/ClickerBots/output-device-capture.md

 | `1` | Slot number of the second SnapShot to compare |
 | `10` | Shade variation parameter that works in the same way as for `FFBestSpot` function one |

 Return value of the function is an array with five elements in case of success and zero value in case of failure.
 First four elements of the array are left, top, right and bottom coordinates of the changed region.
-Last element is a count of the changed pixels.
+Last element is a number of the changed pixels.

 `FFLocalizeChanges` function is effective alternative for the AutoIt provided `PixelChecksum`.
-It works more reliable and provide more information about the happened changes.
+It is more reliable and provides more information about the happened changes.

 Functions of the FastFind library supports work with overlapped but not minimized windows.
-Most of functions have a window handle parameter that allows to specify a window for analyzing.
+Most of the functions have a window handle parameter that allows to specify a window for analyzing.
 Also the functions works correctly with DirectX windows in the fullscreen mode.

 ### ImageSearch Library